hapax/hapax.github.io/assets/chandra.md

 Plug in numbers and compare the mass of the largest neutron star to the mass of our sun, $M_\odot = 2\times 10^{30} \text{ kg}$.
 You should find $M_C \approx 1.7 M_\odot$.

+## Extra

+The fact that only certains orbits --- or, in atomic language, *orbitals* --- are allowed has deep consequences for the structure of matter.
+It is not a trivial change.
+But if the planets were governed by *quantum* physics, only certain orbits would be allowed!
+The orbits are *quantised*.
+Suppose we have a big central body, like the sun, being orbited by much smaller bodies, such as the planets of the solar system.
+In classical physics, the planets can orbit at any radius they like.
+Kepler's laws relate the period to the radius, for instance, but any old radius is allowed.